moovatom/moovatom-api-ruby-library/README.md

 Development of this gem was done on Ruby 1.9.2-p290.
 There should be no problems on 1.9.3.
 I haven't tried it on Ruby 1.8.7, but you shouldn't be using 1.8.7 anyways.  :-)

-This gem uses [Minitest](https://github.com/seattlerb/minitest), [Turn](https://github.com/TwP/turn) and [Fakeweb](https://github.com/chrisk/fakeweb) to implement specs for each of the above four request methods, pretty colorized output and for mocking up a connection to the API.
+This gem uses [Minitest](https://github.com/seattlerb/minitest), [Turn](https://github.com/TwP/turn) and [Fakeweb](https://github.com/chrisk/fakeweb) to implement specs for each of the above request methods, pretty colorized output and for mocking up a connection to the API.

 The entire test suite is under the spec directory.
 The `spec_helper.rb` file contains the common testing code and gets required by each `*_spec.rb` file.
 There is one spec file (`init_spec.rb`) that tests the expected functionality related to initializing a new MoovEngine object.
-Each of the 4 action methods also has a single spec file dedicated to testing its expected functionality.
+Each of the five action methods also has a single spec file dedicated to testing its expected functionality.
 All API requests are mocked through [Fakeweb](https://github.com/chrisk/fakeweb) and the responses come from the files in the fixtures directory.

 The Rakefile's default task is 'minitest', which will load and execute all the `*_spec.rb` files in the spec directory.
 So a simple call to `rake` on the command line from the project's root directory will run the entire test suite.